 As WWII ravaged humankind and animals alike, the safety, housing and feed supply of these prized horses became more and more perilous.
-Letts scoured research sources and contacted many real people to get the best firsthand account of events and decisions impacting this often-overlooked piece of one of the World’s most devastating wars.
-Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – can now be found in this one book.
+Letts through scouring research sources and contacting many real people unearthed the best firsthand account of events and decisions impacting this often-overlooked piece of one of the World’s most devastating wars.
+Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – are now be found in this one book.

 Ride Along With Each One of The Key Players

-Letts writes with such clarity of detail that you, as the reader, can sense the danger, cry for the senseless loss, have your heart stop with in-the-moment decisions, and cheer for the victory; it’s almost as if you were standing or riding right alongside each of the book’s key players.
-I believe it would be impossible for any horse lover – or person for that matter – to read this book and not have a deep appreciation for the men and women who played a role in saving something so beautiful at a time of such deep ugliness.
+Letts writes with such clarity of detail that you, as the reader, can sense the danger, cry for the senseless loss, have your heart stop with in-the-moment decisions, and cheer for the victory.
+She makes you feel like you are standing or riding right alongside each of the book’s key players.
+Truly it’s impossible for any horse lover – or person for that matter – to read this book and not have a deep appreciation for the men and women who played a role in saving something so beautiful at a time of such deep ugliness.

-Now, we, as equestrians, must be the keepers of all the beautiful horses, as our equine friends become less connected to and understood by the general public and whose role in the military is now mostly ceremonial.
-We must be sure we are doing our part to educate and involve the public, to pass on our horse knowledge and stir an appreciation for horses in the generations behind us.
+Now, we, as equestrians, must be the keepers of all the beautiful horses.
+Our equine friends are becoming less connected to and understood by the general public.
+Today the horse’s role in the military is mostly ceremonial.
+Developing riders in the military is a thing of the past.
+We must be sure we are doing our part to educate and involve the public.
+We must purpose to pass on our horse knowledge and stir an appreciation for horses in the generations behind us.